AAFC-Bioinfo-AAC/quick-start-guide/Guides/pipeline_creation_guide.md

     ├── CHANGELOG.md
     └── .gitignore

+### From an Existing Project
+#### 1. Create a new Catalogue Repository
+1. In the Code Catalogue group, click the `New Project` button in the top-right corner of the page.
+2. If:
+    - your project already exists in **GitLab**, select `Import Project`:

+    - your project exists **elsewhere**, select `Create blank project`:
+        1. Edit the ***Project name***.
+This will be the working name of your pipeline.
+The name can be changed later, so do not worry if it's not finalized.
+        2. Under ***Project URL***, select the `code_catalogue` namespace from the dropdown menu and add a `Project Slug`, which will be the end of the URL to your project.
+We recommend that it matches the name of your pipeline.
+        3. Select `Private` as the visibility level.
+        4. Leave the rest as is and click `Create project`.
+        5. Upload the pipeline's existing files.

+A repository should be set to private until it is ready to be deployed.
+This is to ensure that the catalogue is not filled with copies of the empty template project if a pipeline's development takes longer than expected.
+Individuals who have been added to the Code Catalogue group will be able to see all project repositories, even those set to private.
+This will only prevent the public from having to sift through empty pipelines.
+#### 2. Upload Pipeline Files
 ## Adding your Pipeline to the Code Catalogue
 Once you're ready to add your pipeline to the code catalogue, you will need to update the `main` branch and make the repository public.
 To do this:
 1. Change to the `main` branch: